 Some of my honey from 2011 has begun to crystallize in the bottles, specifically the extracted honey that was always cloudy.
 The crushed-and-strained honey is no longer perfectly clear like apple juice, but it’s still liquid.

-If we had a bigger freezer, we would have frozen all the honey and taken out each bottle only as we needed it.
-Freezing honey puts it in suspended animation, right?
-Thus delaying the natural crystallization process?
-We may need to get a bigger freezer for next season.
+If I had a bigger freezer, I would have frozen all the honey and taken out each bottle only as I needed it.
+Freezing honey puts it in suspended animation, thus delaying the natural crystallization process.
+I may need to get a bigger freezer for next season.
 At any rate, I’ll update this post later in the year if the crushed-and-strained honey crystallizes.
-We could heat the honey to return it to liquid form, but we don’t mind it a little crystallized.
+I could heat the honey to return it to liquid form, but I don’t mind it a little crystallized.
 It’s more creamy than solid, easier to spread on toast, and less messy.
 And it’s still fabulously more delicious than any grocery store honey.

-UPDATE: I bit the bullet and clarified most of our crystallized honey today by letting the bottles sit in hot water for a while like I did back on December 18th, 2011.
-Then I somehow found space for all the honey in our deep freeze.
+UPDATE: I bit the bullet and clarified most of our crystallized honey today by letting the bottles sit in hot water for a while.
+Then I somehow found space for all the honey in my deep freeze.
 I still have a bottle of the crushed-and-strained honey in the cupboard so I can record the date when it fully crystallizes.
-My guess is it won’t take long because our kitchen this time of year is like a walk-in refrigerator when we’re not home.
+My guess is it won’t take long because my kitchen at this time of year is like a walk-in refrigerator when we’re not home.
 Refrigerated honey apparently crystallizes fast.